sanketgandhi/sanketgandhi.com/content/posts/2019-01-20-Laravel-Queues-Demystified/index.md

 php artisan queue:listen
 ```

 > If your server crashed, so will the Queue Listener Stop.
 You should configure a process monitor that will automatically restart the Queue Listener.
-[Supervisor](http://supervisord.org/) is a great process monitor for the Linux OS.
+[Supervisor](http://supervisord.org/) is a great process monitor.

 If there were already hobs on the queue, it will just go on and do them one-by-one.